Police & Courts

 If you receive a traffic citation in the Village of Horseheads, your scheduled appearance date appears at the bottom.

 If the offense is a traffic violation, you can enter a plea of guilty or not guilty by mail, OR contact the District Attorney’s Office to request a reduction.
 You can access the DA’s office through their website at this link: Chemung County DA’s Office

-- To enter a plea of guilty, complete PART A of the Uniform Traffic Ticket.
-(See diagram) You must include your current mailing address.
+- To enter a plea of guilty, you must include your current mailing address.
 You must date and sign where indicated.
 Return the ticket to Horseheads Village Court by mail or in person to the Court office, or appear in person before the Judge on the date of your scheduled appearance.
 If you mail the ticket, the court will contact you by mail of the fine(s) and mandatory surcharge(s) assessed.
 If your mailing address changes, YOU MUST NOTIFY THE COURT.

-- To enter a plea of not guilty, complete PART B of the Uniform Traffic Ticket.
-(See diagram) You must include your current mailing address.
+- To enter a plea of not guilty, you must include your current mailing address.
 You must date and sign where indicated.
 Return the ticket to Horseheads Village Court within 48 hours of receipt.

-- You can request a supporting deposition by checking the appropriate box on the back of the ticket.
+- You can request a supporting deposition by checking the appropriate box on the ticket.
 A Supporting Deposition will provide you with additional information regarding the basis for the ticket.
 A Supporting Deposition request must be timely; within 30 days of the appearance date listed on the ticket.
 The Court will then order the Supporting Deposition from the Police Officer who issued the ticket.
 The Police Officer must supply the Supporting Deposition to you.

 - When the Court receives your not guilty plea, you will be notified by the Court and scheduled for the first available court appearance.
 You will be given the opportunity to proceed to a pretrial conference with the Assistant District Attorney or to trial.